BlakeACollins/movieSeatBooking/README.md

 # movieSeatBooking

 Choose your movie and book a seat!
 Practicing my HTML5.
-CSS3, JavaScript and local storage.
+CSS3, JavaScript, and local storage.

 Display movie choices and seats in a theater to select from in order to purchase tickets